cige/lizee-app/README.md

 Here is my attempt for the technical test - backend focused.
 It consists of a NestJS server connected to a PostgreSQL database.
 I used TypeORM to connect my services with the database.
-The server exposes an API with 2 enpoints:
+The server exposes an API with 2 endpoints:
 - `/avaibility` to get product availabilty for a given time period
 - `/checkout` if you want to simulate a checkout and see if availabilities change.
 The simpliest way to test the solution is to follow the instructions below.